tiacrum03/ccproject/README.md

 - You will need to
 - select the 'Project' name
-- select 'Bug' under issue type
+- select 'Bug' under 'Issue type'
-- submit a brief 'description' of bug under 'Summary'
+- submit a brief 'Description' of bug under 'Summary'
 - upload a video or image of the bug (optional) under 'Attachment'
-- submit a 'description' of bug (optional)
+- submit a 'Description' of bug (optional)
-- select a 'assignee'
+- select a 'Assignee'
-- select 'priority' rating
+- select 'Priority' rating
 - select 'Create' at bottom of form when complete

 <img src="https://miro.medium.com/max/1400/1*DlkxaovGTJDOAnq_EpSaKw.png" height="80%" width="80%" alt="Steps"/>